Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 It can be a challenge to safely store your bike outdoors.
 Inclement weather and thieves are common problems when storing bikes outdoors.
 Here are three of the more common options for external cycle storage:

-1. Bike storage shed
+1. Outdoor Bike storage shed

 Bike storage sheds are strong, compact, weatherproof structures usually made of metal, wood or plastic.
 A bicycle shed usually doesn’t usually offer a lot of head room, so it might be more accurate to call it a bike storage box.
 Whatever you call it, it can protect bikes from both thieves and bad weather.